yujansaya/diarization_sentiment_analyse/README.md

 cd your_repository
 ```

-2. Set up your OpenAI API key by replacing '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' in main.py with your own API key.
+2. Set up your OpenAI API key in main.py with your own API key.

 3. Run the Flask application: